Iucism/QuickEmoji/README.md

 # Installing
 **Powercord**

-Head over to your **Plugins folder > open your terminal of > copy paste the following, then press enter**:
+Head over to your **Plugins folder > open your terminal > copy paste the following, then press enter**:

 ```
 git clone https://github.com/Iucism/QuickReact